How to boost beneficial bacteria in a world of antibiotics

-- Sign up to the Alliance to Save our Antibiotics, a campaign pushing for drastic reductions in farm antibiotic use and an end to the needless ‘preventative’ mass medication, together with a call for annual surveillance data on the human health impacts of antibiotic resistance.
+- Sign up to the Alliance to Save our Antibiotics.
+This campaign pushes for drastic reductions in farm antibiotic use and an end to the needless ‘preventative’ mass medication.
+It also calls for annual surveillance data on the human health impacts of antibiotic resistance.

 Loved this?
 Read on here:

 - Eat probiotic-rich foods (such as live yoghurt and fermented foods) to strengthen your intestinal flora and build natural defences

 - Choose organic meat, especially pork, bacon and chicken, as this is produced without the routine use of antibiotics